 Response to the Editor and Reviewers

-Virtual Assessment Center Versus Face-to-Face Assessment Center:
+Virtual Assessment Centers Versus Face-to-Face Assessment Centers:

-Validity and Reliability Assessment
+Validity and Reliability

 We would like to express our sincere gratitude to the editor and the reviewers for providing us with their valuable feedback.
-Their suggestions have immensely helped us enhance the quality of our manuscript.
-We are thrilled to know that the reviewers found the topic of our manuscript to be both innovative and timely.
-We have carefully considered the comments made by the editor and the reviewers and have made the necessary corrections to the manuscript accordingly.
+Their suggestions have greatly helped us enhance the quality of our manuscript.
+We are greatly encouraged to know that the reviewers found the topic of our manuscript to be both innovative and timely.
+After carefully considering the comments made by the editor and the reviewers, we have made the necessary corrections to the manuscript accordingly.
 Additionally, we have provided a detailed explanation of our responses to the comments below.

 Response to the editor: